SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-api.md

 Name|Description
 :-----|:----------
 {Taxonomy Field}|The taxonomy field to update
-{'term ids split by |'}|List of term id's to set, multiple values can also be used when the taxonomy field is configured to accept multiple terms
+{'term ids split by &#124;'}|List of term id's to set, multiple values can also be used when the taxonomy field is configured to accept multiple terms
-{'static boolean value'}|Static bool ('true', 'false') to indicate if the default term values have to be set in case the fiels already contains terms
+{'static boolean value'}|Static bool ('true', 'false') to indicate if the default term values have to be set in case the fields already contains terms
 #### Output parameters

 Name|Description